Youve heard that you need to file a patent application. You ask, Where can I get one of these patent applications, so that I can fill it out.

 Patent maintenance fees are due 3 years, 7 years and 11 years after the patent issues.
 These fees must be paid to keep the patent in effect.
 Hopefully when these fees become due, the inventor is already realizing revenue from the invention, thus making the payments less painful.
 In the alternative, as the fees become due, the inventor can evaluate his or her situation to determine if the fee is worth paying, or if the money would be better spent on another project or on refining a different invention.

-You have read the best review article categorized by ask an attorney and the title An Overview Of The Patent Process.
-You can bookmark or spread this post by using this URL http://attorneysearchtips.blogspot.com/2013/08/an-overview-of-patent-process.html.
+and the title An Overview Of The Patent Process.
+You can bookmark or spread this post by using this URL https://attorneysearchtips.blogspot.com/2013/08/an-overview-of-patent-process.html.
 Thank You!

 Comments :